Boehrsi/on_upgrade/README.md

 # OnUpgrade

-Local upgrade checker plugin for Flutter.
-Enables the developer to easily migrate data between upgrades or to show users a new features dialog.
+A simple upgrade checker plugin, to e.g. migrate data between app updates or to display a change log with new features to your users.

 ## Features

-A simple upgrade checker to migrate data between app updates or to display a change log with new features to your users.

 - Contains a default implementation using the shared preferences of the platform to persist the last known version
-- Minimal effort to check if an app update is given and to updated the persisted values
+- Minimal effort to check if an app upgrade is given and to update the persisted value
-- Possibility to implement custom getters and setters for the persisted version interaction (e.g. if the last known app version is already available via a database)
+- Possibility to implement custom getters and setters for the persisted version (e.g. if the last known app version is already available via a database)

 ## Usage